Engee documentation

 Yes

-# Leakage area — leakage area through the opening in the fully closed position
+# Leakage area — leakage area through the hole in the fully closed position

 Details

-The sum of all clearances when the orifice is fully closed.
-Any area less than this value equates to the specified leakage area.
-This parameter contributes to the stability of the numerical solution by maintaining flow continuity.
+The sum of all the gaps when the hole is completely closed.
+Any area less than this value is equal to the specified leakage area.
+This parameter contributes to the stability of the numerical solution by maintaining the continuity of the flow.

 Dependencies

-To use this parameter, set the Orifice type parameter to `Variable' and the Orifice parameterization parameter to `Linear - Area vs. control member position'.
+To use this parameter, set the Orifice type parameter to Variable, and for the Orifice parameterization parameter , the value Linear - Area vs. control member position.

 Default value